4jairo/rusty-pyserver/README.md

 ```

 - Html: The browser will show the content of the requested file instead of downloading it.
-This argument only changes the Content-Type header (from static "application/octet-stream" to actual mime), so it's up to the browser to show / download the content `default: false`
+This argument only changes the Content-Type header (from static "application/octet-stream" to actual mime), so it's up to the browser to show / download the content `default: disabled`

 ```
 rusty_pyserver --html
 ```

-- Spa: Serves the HTML file located in the current directory when the requested URI points to a direcotry (will set the --html flag to true) `default: false` `default vaule: index.html`
+- Spa: Serves the HTML file located in the current directory when the requested URI points to a direcotry (will enable the --html flag) `default: disabled` `default vaule: index.html`

 ```
 rusty_pyserver --spa